praton1729/flow_idea_tracker/docs/README.md

 		  parent to make mentioning of offsets easier in the parent struct.
 		- Check the design of elf format to solve this problem.
 		- Need to check how to store graphical data in binary files.
+- Store the ideas like we would store them in an array.
+	- Store the head first i.e level 0 and immediately following it store its branchouts.
+	- After the first level branchouts are laid out, then store level 2 branchouts.
+	- Start laying out the level 2 branchouts starting from the children of the first node in level 1.
+	- So on....

 ### Writing logic